Power BI Classes Seattle

 The technology industry is Seattle’s top industry and the one that also employs many individuals with Power BI expertise.
 The industry is especially strong in sectors like cloud computing and software, with Amazon and Microsoft still leading the way in these areas.
 The city of Seattle is also looking to invest in emerging technologies like AI, which will make this a potential growth area for the local workforce.
 Tech companies in the region not only need those who can develop Power BI and other BI software, but they will also use this software to analyze their own performance metrics.

 Seattle’s other top industries, like retail and manufacturing, also have a strong need for data analytics professionals.
 Here, too, Amazon is a leader in its retail and ecommerce operations, but it is not the only one native to Seattle.
-Wholesaler Costco has headquarters in nearby Issaquah, and department store Nordstrom maintains its headquarters in Seattle.
+Wholesaler Costco has its headquarters in nearby Issaquah, and department store Nordstrom maintains its headquarters in Seattle.
 Boeing is one of the largest employers and aerospace manufacturers in the region.
 Their workforce in the Seattle area is mainly involved in research and development, so they will employ analytics professionals to optimize their operations and ensure standards are being met.

-Power BI Careers & Salaries in Seattle
+Power BI Careers and Salaries in Seattle

 Seattle offers some of the highest salaries for tech workers, and careers for those with Power BI training are no exception.
 While the area does have a higher cost of living than other regional hubs like Portland, midsize and large tech companies will offer competitive salaries and benefits to make sure they can recruit and retain top talent.